korayozyurt/UAV/README.md

 # Red-Owl-UAV

-Senior project with ibrahim (video processing by openCV). a quadcopter based on raspberry pi and telemetry system based on java JSP.
+Senior project with ibrahim (video processing by openCV).

+A quadcopter based on Raspberry PI and telemetry system based on java JSP.
 > You can follow the circuit diagram

 ![circuit diagram](https://github.com/koryOzyurt/Red-Owl-UAV/blob/master/report/circuit.jpg)